ProbablePrime/interactive-keyboard/README.md

 # Important notes

 I Strongly suggest anyone using an older commit of this that utilizes kbm-robot.
 The way kbm-robot was being used led it to sometimes get stuck.
 We now use [keyboardz](https://github.com/ProbablePrime/keyboardz).
 Its closer to the windows api.
+It does not support the number row of the keyboard AT ALL.

+Supported keys are listed in https://github.com/ProbablePrime/keyboardz/blob/master/index.cs !

 Thus this project also only supports windows ATM.
 I'll fix it when i can.